COURSE

 CONCRETE, PHYSICAL AS WELL AS SPIRITUAL MATERIAL TRANSITION

 The first thing encountered upon entering the building is the empty concrete yard on the ground floor.
-This is a flexible space that acts as a venue for interaction with the community while also accommodating varying religious programs.
-By the time becoming accustomed to the dark as walking past this empty yard, and climb the three stories of closed stairs, people come face to face with a space full of light.
-This interior space has a cantilever structure protruding 6.9m, and people must pass through this hall before entering the chapel.
-This cantilevered space is a physical as well as spiritual transition that connects daily life with religion.
-The chapel creates a sense of peace with a single space, using a slope that is not so steep, evoking the feeling of attending a worship service on a low hill.
-The subdued light gleaming through the long and narrow clerestory embraces the entire chapel and lends vigor to the static space.
+This flexible space serves as a venue for community interaction while also accommodating various religious programs.
+As visitors become accustomed to the darkness while walking past this empty yard and climbing the three stories of enclosed stairs, they are eventually confronted with a space full of light.
+This interior space features a cantilevered structure that extends 6.9 meters, and people must pass through this hall before entering the chapel.
+The cantilevered space serves as both a physical and spiritual transition, connecting daily life with religion.
+The chapel creates a sense of peace through a single space, using a gentle slope that evokes the feeling of attending a worship service on a low hill.
+The subdued light, gleaming through the long and narrow clerestory, embraces the entire chapel and imbues the static space with vitality.

 WORK OF ART